friendly-traceback/docs/docs/_sources/import_all.rst.txt

        import friendly.X as Y

-One problem with the first suggestion is that **friendly** has quite a few other functions that are potentially useful; nothing like the 154 names shown above but still too many to type explicitly.
+One problem with the first suggestion is that, as shown above, **friendly/friendly-traceback** has quite a few other functions that are potentially useful; nothing like the 154 names shown above but still too many to type explicitly.
 So this might require another import statement, ``from friendly.X import something_else``